 How well I remember my first visit to the racecourse.
 I was a toddler when I went with my Dad and older brother to Rosehill in 1957 to watch Tulloch win the Guineas.
 My memories of the day are flickering and hazy, like one of those old Movietone newsreels shown at the State Theatre in the fifties.
 There were other visits to other racecourses, but it wasn’t until Sydney Cup Day in 1966 in company with my Dad that I first set foot on Randwick and experienced its grandeur and its glory.
 That splendid theatre where both the comedy and the tragedy of the human heart have played themselves out so often down the years.
 It wasn’t exactly secret men’s business, but being there with Dad, it appealed as such a grown-up thing to do!
 The place had a language and culture all of its own and conspiracy seemed to hang in the air.
 The Derby hero of the previous spring, Prince Grant, won the Cup that day in the hands of the peerless George Moore.
-I loved the atmosphere then, I love it still, despite the best efforts of some feckless racing administrators in the years since to trash the very traditions that made Randwick Racecourse so special.
+I loved the atmosphere then, and I love it still, despite the best efforts of some feckless racing administrators in the years since to trash the very traditions that made Randwick Racecourse so special.